zh217/torch-asg/README.md

 For example, in their implementation after doing an alpha recursion during the forward pass, they just brute force the back-propagation during the backward pass, whereas we do a proper alpha-beta recursion during the forward pass, and during the backward pass there is no recursion at all.
-Our implementation has the benefit of much higher parallelism potential, with the disadvantage of doing useless work if you do not need the gradient.
-But if you don't need the gradient, maybe you should use a Viterbi decoder instead.
+Our implementation has the benefit of much higher parallelism potential.
 Another difference is that we try to use pytorch's native functions as much as possible, whereas Facebook's implementation is basically a gigantic hand-written C code working on raw arrays.